openerp-hk-t/odoo-acl/Chat.md

 layout: home
 nav_order: 4
 ---
-# Odoo AI Studio User Manual
+# Odoo UI Design Kit User Manual

 ## AI Chat Modification Features

-Odoo AI Studio allows users to modify form layouts and table components through natural-language instructions.
+Odoo UI Design Kit allows users to modify form layouts and table components through natural-language instructions.
 Enter a request in the chat panel, review the generated change, and decide whether to accept it or refine the requirement.

 ---